zFarrukh/zFarrukh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ... front end projects
+- 🔭 I’m currently working on ...
+React js projects
 - 🌱 I’m currently learning ...
 Node js
 - 👯 I’m looking to collaborate on ...
 React js
 - 💬 Ask me about ...
 Anything